SL1 Golden Gate 12.1.2 Release Notes

 To do so:

-Click the Create Virtual Device from the menu.
+2. Click the Actions button and select Create Virtual Device from the menu.
 The Virtual Device modal page appears.

 The Dynamic Application you will need to run on the virtual device will fully use one CPU core while it is running.
 Therefore, ScienceLogic recommends selecting a collector group that is not already overloaded, as doing so could impact data collection.